Super Mario Bros. Has a New Glitch After 40 Years

 For now, the practical application is limited.
 Using ACE to skip to the ending screen is slower than a classic speedrun.
 It also requires pixel-perfect inputs that even the best speedrunners may not execute consistently.
 But that's not the goal.
 The goal is proof of possibility.

-What does this mean for us?
 Now the community knows the boundary isn't glass.
 You can inject code that changes the game's rules on the fly.
 Could this open the door to skips that shave minutes off records?
 Maybe.
 But for now, the priority is exploration: what else can be changed in the game's memory?
-Can you force it to load a different level?
-Or change enemy behavior?

 Why is this a breakthrough after 40 years?